zimberzimber/oneshot-modding-guide/obsidian/Quality of Life/Supplementary Scripts/Calling Events.md

 If you'd like to change Silver's reaction, you only need to do it in `silver_react`, instead of all the buttons.

 **Lets throw in some conditional logic:**
-> Silver's reaction changes based on how many times you've pressed the buttons, regardless of which buttons you've pressed or what order.
+> Silver's reaction changes based on how many times you've interacted with the robots, regardless of which robots you've touched or what order.

 The `silver_react` event is still an event, and follows regular event logic.
 This means you can use pages with switches, self switches, or variables to change the result.
 Simply have `silver_react` change one of these, and handle it as you would with any other event.

-It doesn't care who called it, so which button you press when has no bearing on the outcome.
+It doesn't care who called it, so which robot you touch and when has no bearing on the outcome.

-**Lets further complicate things:**
+**Lets complicate things further:**
 > Silver may be absent from the room.
-> When she's absent, each button should play a different sound when clicked.
+> When she's absent, each robot should play a different sound when touched.

 The `call_event` function returns `true` or `false` depending on whether or not it succeeded in calling the event, and if the event had anything to execute.